 Whether you’re calling a new expired or a FSBO, the person on the other end of the phone is a stranger, with whom you need to build rapport quickly.
 Here are a few tips to follow:

-- Be genuine: Nobody can argue with the value of working with scripts.
+- Be genuine: Nobody can argue with the value of working with real estate scripts.
 However, instead of just reading your script, try to “internalize” it.
 Make the script sound like it’s yours, and it sounds natural in your own unique tone.
 Add your own words and inflection points.
 If you have a role-playing partner, you can practice your internalized script every morning to help you get comfortable with it before hitting the phones.
 The other good thing about internalizing your script is that it frees you up to listen more intently, and to ask better questions.

 - Mirror and match: Behavioral research show that mirroring and matching—copying other people’s body language, mannerisms, and repeating their words— helps build trust and establishes rapport.
 Obviously, over the phone, you cannot mirror someone’s body language.
 But you can mirror, and even match, their voice intonations, inflections and rate of speech.
 In fact, you can start getting on your prospect’s wavelength right from the start just by listening carefully and mirroring their “hello.”